Keisei Tominaga

-Keisei Tominaga (富永 啓生, Tominaga Keisei) is a Japanese college basketball player for the Nebraska Cornhuskers of the Big Ten Conference.
-He previously played for Ranger College.
+Keisei Tominaga (富永 啓生, Tominaga Keisei) is a Japanese professional basketball player for the Levanga Hokkaido of the B.League.
+He played college basketball for the Nebraska Cornhuskers, after having previously played for Ranger College.
 Tominaga has been a member of the Japan men's national basketball team and the national 3x3 team.

 High school career

 Tominaga attended Sakuragaoka Gakuen High School in Aichi Prefecture and played for its basketball team.
 As a senior, he averaged 39.8 points per game at the All-Japan Championship, an annual national high school tournament.
 During the third-place game, he posted a tournament-high 46 points in a 76–65 win over the Teikyo Nagaoka of Niigata Prefecture.